Are electric cars making us numb to the price we pay at the pump?

 It may be hard to believe but, in any market, messages built around costs rarely create lasting preference because it requires that the cost argument never falters.
 Between market fluctuations and competition, that argument always does – and the brand goes out of business.

-If auto manufacturers want their electric automobile lines to be successful, they should take a close look at the purchase justifications we make as consumers and make sure their brand messaging goes much deeper and more emotional than a numbers game.
+If auto manufacturers want their electric cars to be successful, they should take a close look at the purchase justifications we make as consumers and make sure their brand messaging goes much deeper and more emotional than a numbers game.
 Otherwise, we’ll rationalize our way into an energy crisis.